 — Mark Hughes (@markhughesfilms) November 1, 2013

 Twitter misspelling jokes aside, this confirmation that Alexander is conversing with WB/DC - with the talk being serious enough for the actress to have received information about the plot for Zack Snyder's Superman/Batman crossover film - is yet another intriguing piece to add to the puzzle that is the project's mystery female role.
-Indeed, the description of the character as someone who is tall and physically fit has fueled the rumor that Batman vs. Superman will also introduce Wonder Woman to the DCCU - something WB President of Creative Development and Worldwide Production, Greg Silverman has neither confirmed nor denied (and thus, encouraged fans to keep speculating to their hearts' desire).
+Indeed, the description of the character as someone who is tall and physically fit has fueled the rumor that Batman vs. Superman will also introduce Wonder Woman to the DCCU - something WB President of Creative Development and Worldwide Production, Greg Silverman has neither confirmed nor denied (and thus, encouraged fans to keep speculating to their hearts' desire).advertising

 Hughes, following his initial Tweet, later got chance to interview Alexander one-on-one, where the actress carefully expanded on her previous comments.
 In addition, she provided her own feelings about the potential introduction of Wonder Woman in Snyder's Man of Steel sequel (or Diana of Themyscira getting her own solo vehicle down the line).